JoeBwonKenobi/1896-2024-Summer-Olympic-Medals/README.md

 # *Methods*

 ### *Data Cleaning & Preprocessing:*
-- The dataset was prepared by handling missing values and ensuring consistency in the data, particularly focusing on standardizing country names and codes.
+- The dataset was cleaned using Pandas, prepared by handling missing values and ensuring consistency in the data, particularly focusing on standardizing country names and codes.

-### *Feature Engineering:* Additional features were created to enhance the analysis
+### *Feature Engineering:*
+- Used Pandas and NumPy to create additional features and enhance the overall analysis.

 - *Medal Efficiency:* A metric to evaluate the efficiency of countries in winning medals relative to their participation.